webiny/docs.webiny.com/docs/plugins/adding-your-plugin.md

 3. [Set a plugin description](#packagejson-description)
 4. [Plugin README.md notes](#plugin-readmemd-notes)

-> Once your plugin is published it might be a few minutes before it's visible in the plugin repolistory.
+> Once your plugin is published it might be a few minutes before it's visible in the plugin repository.

 ### Naming your plugin